sflinter/hypergraph/README.md

     net = Dropout(rate=dropout_rate)(net)
     return Dense(class_count, activation='softmax')(net)
 ```
-First of all, to declare a node we define a function with the decorator *@hg.function()*, this is just necessary
+First of all, to declare a functional node we define a function decorated with *@hg.function()*, this is just necessary
 to install hypergraph's fine machinery around the function.
-TODO explain tweaks...
+The tweaks related to the current function are then declared using the decorator *@hg.decl_tweaks()* where the variable associated to the tweak is passed alongside its prior distribution.
+The framework will then call the function with the parameters sampled according to the optimization strategy.
+The input parameters that are not declared as tweaks are instead retrieved by Hypergraph
+from the inputs to the node.

 ![graph and tweaks example](./doc/keras-tweaks-example.png)

 __Figure 1__ The node created by *classifier_terminal_part* with its internal tweaks and their interaction with the various parts.

+Similarly we define all the other nodes, for a complete source code please follow this link [keras_classifier1.py](examples/keras_classifier1.py)

-#### Putting all together, the graph
+##### Putting all together, the graph
 The following snippet provides an overview of building graphs with Hypergraph.
 The features highlighted include:
 - To create a graph, simply call hg.Graph().